 Trike!
 Trike!
 The Philippine tricycle is not what you are thinking.
 It’s not a kid’s Walmart 3 wheeled contraption that never makes it past the driveway.
-It’s the de-facto transportation of the Philippines.
+It’s the de-facto transportation of the Philippines especially outside the big urban areas like Manila city.
 These beauties come in a variety of colors and styles but they all have one thing in common, you can find them in all corners of this 7000 plus island nation.
 Depending on where you are in the Philippines, the mighty tricycle can vary from a 4 seater (Palawan) to a robust 6-7 seater (Boracay).

 The tricycles are more practical than a taxi and far cheaper too and depending on the care of the owner, you can expect a certain amount of flair.
 Some pay homage to the almighty JC while others to American rock bands of the 90’s (Metallica & Korn!).
 Some of the younger and ‘hipper’ drivers have even put some sophisticated sound systems on the trikes and blast out to Snoop as they drive down the avenue.
 I can only imagine the overhead on these tricked out rides!